Slavery in the 21st century: Causes

-Since traditional slavery such as chattel slavery has been officially abolished in every country on earth and is illegal, enslavement no longer revolves around legal ownership, but around illegal control.
+Since traditional slavery such as chattel slavery has been officially abolished in every country on Earth and is illegal, enslavement no longer revolves around legal ownership, but around illegal control.
 Two fundamental changes are the move away from the forward purchase of slave labor, and the existence of slaves as an employment category.
 While the statistics suggest that the 'market' for exploitative labor is booming, the notion that humans are purposefully sold and bought from an existing pool is outdated.
 While such transactions do still occur, in contemporary situations people become trapped in slavery-like conditions in various ways.

 Modern slavery is often seen as a by-product of poverty.
 In countries that lack education and effectively implemented rule of law, poor societal structure can create an environment that fosters the acceptance and propagation of slavery.
 Slavery is most prevalent in impoverished countries and those with vulnerable minority communities, though it also exists in developed countries.
 Tens of thousands toil in slave-like conditions in industries such as mining, farming, and factories, producing goods for domestic consumption or export to more prosperous nations.

 In the older form of slavery, slave-owners spent more on getting slaves.
 It was more difficult for them to be disposed of.
 The cost of keeping them healthy was considered a better investment than getting another slave to replace them.
 In modern slavery people are easier to get at a lower price so replacing them when exploiters run into problems becomes easier.
 Slaves are then used in areas where they could easily be hidden while also creating a profit for the exploiter.

 Modern slavery can be quite profitable, and some governing bodies tacitly allow it, despite being outlawed by international treaties such as the Supplementary Convention on the Abolition of Slavery and local laws.
-Total annual revenues from human trafficking was estimated in 2014 to be over $150 billion dollars, although profits are substantially lower.
-American slaves in 1809 were sold for around the equivalent of US$40,000 in today's money.
-Today, a slave can be bought for $90–$100.
+Total annual revenues from human trafficking was estimated in 2014 to be over $150 billion, although profits are substantially lower.
+American slaves in 1809 were sold for around the equivalent of US$40,000 in 2017 money.
+In 2017, a slave can be bought for $90–$100.

 Bales explains, in the context of modern slavery, "This is an economic crime ...
 People do not enslave others to be mean to them; they do it to make a profit."